 Although she has had short stories published, Sue is primarily a poet and her poetry can be found in a wide range of magazines and anthologies.
 Her first collection, In The Kingdom of the Shadows, was published in 2018 by Live Canon.
 Thanks to the generosity of the Arts Council, Sue was able to spend time in Paris in 2016 where she created a body of work exploring her personal relationship with Paris, as well as its cinematic and literary legacy.
 The resulting pamphlet Lumière (Hedgehog Poetry Press) was also published in 2018.
 Sue’s second pamphlet, The Saltwater Diaries, is forthcoming with Hedgehog Poetry Press in September 2020.
 You can find out more about Sue’s publications and how to purchase them here.

 Sue regularly performs her work both in the UK and in France and Portugal.
 She has been featured poet at Aldeburgh Poetry Festival and King’s Lynn Poetry Festival as well as Café Writers (Norwich), Jurnet’s (Norwich), Ver Poets (St Alban’s), Volta (Norwich), Fen Speak (Ely), Lynn Speak (King’s Lynn) and Saltmarsh Poets (North Norfolk).
 She has performed a commissioned work at the Cinema Museum in Kennington as well as headlining at the Poetry Café in Covent Garden.

 Sue regularly blogs about her travels, projects and encounters at Poet by the Sea — cinema, poetry, café culture and all things watery.

-Sue is a Professional Member of the National Association of Writers in Education (NAWE) and has been a presenter at their annual conferences and is on the editorial board of NAWE’s Writing in Education magazine.
+Sue was a regular review writer for the Eastern Daily Press on events during the King’s Lynn Festival and is a Professional Member of the National Association of Writers in Education (NAWE).
+She is on the editorial board of NAWE’s Writing in Education magazine.